Our Grapevine and Fort Worth obs are well-equipped to manage gestational diabetes

 Mothers with gestational diabetes have a higher risk of developing high blood pressure and preeclampsia and having a cesarean birth.

-Our Grapevine obstetricians are here for you during your high-risk pregnancy
+Our Grapevine and Fort Worth obs are here for you during your high-risk pregnancy

 There is good news for mothers with gestational diabetes—with proper care and monitoring, the risk that both mother and baby may develop problems decreases.
-Our Grapevine obstetricians will provide you with excellent care and monitoring, ensuring that your high-risk pregnancy goes as smoothly as possible.
+Our Grapevine and Fort Worth obs will provide you with excellent care and monitoring, ensuring that your high-risk pregnancy goes as smoothly as possible.
 Contact us to make an appointment for your prenatal care and delivery.